Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 He made a conflicted noise.
 "Part’a me wishes it hadn’t happened like that.
 Except then I wouldn’t know you.
 So I’m glad ‘fer how things turned out, but that means I also hafta be glad of what happened ‘ta you."

-*"I’m* glad of what happened to me," she retorted.
+"*I’m* glad of what happened to me," she retorted.
 "I wasn’t at the time, but I am now.
 It made me stronger, and it showed me what love is." she stroked her claws through his chest fur, then tilted her head up at him. "...You know, you talked before about Leemu being the future of the species and the Gao who’s going to change everything."

 "Yeah."

 "Except he wasn’t.
 He never was.
 The Females would never have touched him, Bumpkin.
 Like you said, he’s broken.
 And why would we take crazy genetic risks with our *cubs?"*

-"I mean...fair.
+"I mean... fair.
 But I don’t know that he’ll *stay* broken.
 Mebbe I’m an optimist.
 An’ the really *awful* part is this almost certainly ain’t a genetic risk at all.
 We were *made* to do this."

 She shook her head.
 "You know that.
 And I believe you.
 But *them?"* she waved a paw to indicate the island and the Grand Commune.
 "A generation of shell-shocked, traumatized young mothers still rebuilding after a war whose first goal was our own mass murder?
 They were *never* in the mood to take risks, Daar.
 Never again.
 And even you couldn’t possibly force them to, even if you would, and I know you’d *never."*